swspafomdeqgh72/notes/README.md

 # 2024-02-16
 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and drawbacks of different programming paradigms, such as object-oriented programming, functional programming and procedural programming.
 By staying informed and open-minded, you can become a more well-rounded developer and better prepare yourself for the future of technology.

+# 2024-02-17
+- "Today's programming wisdom is to embrace the principle of 'Write code that is easy to read and understand, not just by you but also by others.
+Remember that code is read far more often than it is written.
+Strive for clarity, simplicity, and maintainability in your work, as these attributes directly contribute to its longevity and success."

+In essence, this highlights the importance of writing clean, readable code - a practice that fosters collaboration, reduces bugs, and saves time in the long run.
+It's a key aspect of software development that transcends any specific language or framework.